jerone/UserScripts/README.md

 This repo contains a few of my UserScripts that I've build since [2007](http://userscripts-mirror.org/users/jerone).

+> [!IMPORTANT]
+> As of 2024 many of my UserScripts are either abandoned or deprecated.<br/>
+> If you want to revive one of them, send me a PR and I'll be happy to review it.

 ### Github

 -   [Github Reply Comments](https://github.com/jerone/UserScripts/tree/master/Github_Reply_Comments#readme) - Easy reply to Github comments.